All Episodes

 1-800-888-5509.

-on the cruise in May if they wish with us.
+People can still come along on the cruise in May if they wish with us.

-And plan for next year also.
+And planned for next year also.

-And if you're in California, you've got to call 310, area code 310-568-0138.
+And if you're in California, you've got to call 310, Area Code 310-568-0138.

 Love to have you come along.